• Level of education

 Description

-This teaching unit deals with different aspects related to the synthesis, characterization and long-term behavior of glassy matrices.
-A first aspect concerning the methodology for studying the long-term behavior of glassy matrices under alteration conditions will be developed by specifying the initial characteristics of the materials, the key phenomena governing their behavior and the adapted predictive models.
-Then, the leaching and aging phenomena under irradiation of glassy materials will be discussed.
-These different notions will be supported by a case study on the long-term behavior of nuclear glasses.
+This teaching unit addresses various aspects related to the synthesis, characterization, and long-term behavior of glass matrices.
+An initial aspect concerning the methodology for studying the long-term behavior of glass matrices under weathering conditions will be developed, specifying in particular the initial characteristics of the materials, the key phenomena governing their behavior, and the appropriate predictive models.
+Subsequently, the phenomena of leaching and aging under irradiation of glassy materials will be addressed.
+These different concepts will be supported by a case study on the long-term behavior of nuclear glasses.

 Read more